DylJFern/LHL-SQL-Project1/cleaning_data.md

 rename column sku to product_sku
 ```
 #
-After performing an initial analysis and removing unwanted data, the next step taken was to format columns of every table to more appropriate data types.
+After performing an initial analysis and removing unwanted data, the next step taken was to format columns of every table to more appropriate data types (based on column header).
 Before proceeding, there is a check that can be performed (for reassurance); however, in this case, since all the data is of type varchar, the compiler used by PostgreSQL will automatically throw an error if the data cannot be converted.
 For example, when attempting to convert a column that contains characters and numbers (such as 'a7cdz0395') to an integer type.

 <br>The following checks or variations of them are only applicable to strings (a sequence of characters) and can be used prior to converting the data, but  they will be even more useful in the next two sections when making modifications to the data.
 ```sql